Carrying out Works Around a Historic Monument: Rules, Process and Advice

 2.2 Building Permit

-For larger works, such as the construction of new buildings or structural modifications, a building permit is required.
-This permit requires a more in-depth study and must be accompanied by detailed plans of the project.
+For larger projects, such as the construction of new buildings or structural modifications, a building permit is required.
+This permit requires a more in-depth study and must be accompanied by detailed project plans.

 3. Steps to Follow

-Here is a step-by-step guide to carrying out work around a historic monument:
+Here is a step-by-step guide to carrying out work near a historical monument:

 3.1 Feasibility Study

-Before starting any administrative process, carry out a feasibility study.
-Evaluate your project taking into account the specificities of the monument and its environment.
+Before starting any administrative procedures, conduct a feasibility study.
+Evaluate your project, taking into account the specific characteristics of the monument and its surroundings.
 Ask yourself the following questions:

 • What are the objectives of your project?